Reduced claims support calls by 10% with a self‑service dashboard

 • Customers relied on phone calls for basic claim information that should be available online

-• Customers lacked access to real-time updates about claim status and adjuster changes
+• Customers lacked visibility into real‑time claim status and adjuster ownership

 In 2022, about 25% of calls that the call center received were regarding claim inquiries, which equated to over 70,000 calls.